 German Special Interest Group

 The leader of this SIG is Fred Held (GermanSIG@NorthHillsGenealogists.org).
-Meetings will be held on the third Thursday of each month at 7:00 PM via Zoom.
-Please check the NHG website Events calendar HERE or Meetup.com (http://www.meetup.com/North-Hills-Genealogists/) for additional details to confirm dates and times of upcoming meetings, and the Zoom registration links for each meeting.
+Meetings are held on the third Thursday of each month at 7:00 PM via Zoom.
+Please check the NHG website Events calendar HERE for additional details to confirm dates and times of upcoming meetings, and the Zoom registration links for each meeting.

 German Gen-Wiki